Andcart/sola-dk/README.md

 -   `EventProcessor`: Acts as the data transformation layer.
 It takes raw event logs from the monitor, decodes them, and enriches them with valuable metadata.
 In this simulation, it makes an asynchronous API call to CoinGecko to fetch the real-time USD price of the locked asset.

 -   `TransactionBroadcaster`: This component represents the final step.
 In a real-world scenario, it would sign and broadcast a transaction on the destination chain to complete the bridge transfer.
-In this simulation, it logs a detailed, formatted message describing the transaction it *would* have sent, providing a clear view of the intended action without requiring private keys or funds.
+In this simulation, it logs a detailed, formatted message that simulates the transaction it *would* have broadcast, providing a clear view of the intended action without requiring private keys or funds.

 ### Orchestration Example